-Course AF1 Type of course Core Name of lecturer Prof. Dr. Andreas Taschner Credits (ECTS) 4/75 Contact hours per week 3 Learning outcomes Subject-specific competencies Accounting principles and practices in financial statement preparation and analysis Financial literacy and mastering accounting terminology Recognizing financial impacts of pricing and operational transactions and decisions on financial results; Critical management expectations and governance requirements of the accounting function Performance measurement and benchmarking Accounting and controlling for decision-making Professional competencies Key elements, formulas and indicators in financial statements Accounting processes and documentation Financial inputs to planning and forecasting Verifying accuracy of accounting and financial values Accounting techniques for operational decision-making Integrative relationship of accounting process, reports, and values to business operations transactions, decisions and obligations Social skills/ key competencies Role of accounting integrity and ethics in corporate governance and strategy.
-Personal competencies Identifying relevant factors in decision-making Anticipating financial impacts of plans and activities for managers at all levels of the organization Course-specific contributions to AoL competency goals • CG 3 introduced.
-Corporate governance, transparency, and fairness are presented and reflected upon as critical underlying principles for socially responsibility and sustainable management practices.
-(CG 1 - 6) • CG 4 introduced: Students are analysing basic methods of financial management of companies by comparative analysis and learn to assess the financial impact of management decisions.
+Course AF1 Type of course Core Name of lecturer Prof. Dr. Michel Charifzadeh Credits (ECTS) 4/75 Contact hours per week 3 Learning outcomes Subject-specific competencies Principles of recording business transactions utilizing the double-entry bookkeeping technique Accounting principles and practices in financial statement preparation and analysis (with a focus on International Financial Reporting Standards - IFRS) Financial literacy and mastering accounting terminology Critical management expectations and governance requirements of the accounting function Performance measurement and management Accounting and management control systems for decision-making and strategy implementation Professional competencies Understanding and interpreting key elements, formulas, and indicators in financial statements Accounting processes and documentation Providing and evaluating financial inputs to planning and forecasting Verifying accuracy of accounting and financial values Using accounting information for operational and strategic decision- making Develop critical thinking and problem-solving skills Social skills/ key competencies The role of the accountant in management control The role of accounting integrity and ethics in corporate governance and strategy Personal competencies Identifying relevant factors in decision-making Understanding and anticipating the financial impact of plans and decisions on a business's performance for managers at all levels of the organization